lencemajzovska/ai-chatbot-viola/README.md

 - Model evaluation with test questions and answers
 - Automated scoring of response quality
-- Reflections and possible improvements for further development
+- Reflections and suggestions for further improvement

 ---

 ## Disclaimer

 This chatbot is for informational purposes only.
 It does **not** replace official advice or decisions from Försäkringskassan.
 For official guidance, always contact Försäkringskassan directly.

+---

 ## Developer